pronexo-argentina/pos_proxy_services/cliente_epson-900fa_odoo-argentina/Linux/readme.txt

--	pip3 install -r requeriments.txt
+-	pip3 install -r requirements.txt
 - sudo nano /etc/sudoers:
 	-  agregar despues de la linea = root    ALL=(ALL:ALL) ALL NombreUsuario    ALL=(ALL:ALL) ALL